 Wedding Ring Making

 What could be more romantic than spending a weekend in a luxurious yurt or treetop cabin nestled on the edge of ancient woodland and coming home with your very own handmade wedding rings?
 Work together to design unique silver or gold rings which you will make over a two-day period in the beautiful woodland workshop.
 Private courses by appointment.

 Try something more challenging with a Welsh stick chair, a simple but striking form of Windsor chair.
 You'll learn how to bend an arm bow from a single piece of steamed ash and how to fashion a comfortable seat from a plank of elm or beech using an adze and travisher.
 After five days you'll come away with a beautiful piece that will last for generations.

-Under a mile from Presteigne - a thriving town with a wine bar, four pubs and an eclectic array of independent shops and eateries.
+Under a mile from Presteigne, featured In The Telegraphs article 'Little Marvels: Britain's top 10 small towns'.
+This is a thriving town with a wine bar, four pubs and an eclectic array of independent shops and eateries.

 Within a stone's throw of the site, there is a fantastic farm park and owl sanctuary, Westonbury Mill Water Gardens, Dunkerton's Cider Mill, a spectacular waterfall, Ludlow Castle and, of course, Offa's Dyke - offering some of the best hiking in Wales.

 You will also find much to keep you occupied within the site itself.
 Aside from BBQs and campfires, there are two nature trails to explore, a huge rope swing and a brook where you can paddle.

 The Woodland Trust's Nature Detectives website also has some great suggestions for family activities in the woods.
 In the event of rain, there are plenty of books, playing cards and board games in the communal kitchen area.

 Local Sites and Activities